jobovy/galpy/doc/source/reference/potential.rst

 In addition to these classes, a simple Milky-Way-like potential fit to data on the Milky Way is included as ``galpy.potential.MWPotential2014`` (see the ``galpy`` paper for details).
+Note that this potential assumes a circular velocity of 220 km/s at the solar radius at 8 kpc; see `arXiv/1412.3451
+<http://arxiv.org/abs/1412.3451>`_ for full information on how this
+potential was fit.
 This potential is defined as

 >>> bp= PowerSphericalPotentialwCutoff(alpha=1.8,rc=1.9/8.,normalize=0.05)
 >>> mp= MiyamotoNagaiPotential(a=3./8.,b=0.28/8.,normalize=.6)